Jan Bondeson

 Jan Bondeson (born 17 December 1962) is a Swedish-British rheumatologist, scientist and author, working as a senior lecturer and consultant rheumatologist at the Cardiff University School of Medicine.
 He has also written non-fiction on topics such as medical anomalies and unsolved murders.
 In 2003 he told an interviewer, "I've always had a profound interest in history, especially the history of medicine, and a bit of a fancy for the macabre and odd."
 Bondeson is the biographer of a predecessor of Jack the Ripper, the London Monster, who stabbed 50 women in the buttocks, of Edward "the Boy" Jones, who stalked Queen Victoria and stole her underwear, and Greyfriars Bobby, a Scottish terrier who supposedly spent 14 years guarding his master's grave.

 Career

 Bondeson attended medical school at Lund University, Sweden, and qualified in 1988.
 He became a specialist in rheumatology and internal medicine, and defended his PhD thesis in 1996.
-He was awarded several scholarships to continue his scientific career at the renowned Kennedy Institute of Rheumatology in London.
+He was awarded several scholarships to continue his scientific career at the Kennedy Institute of Rheumatology in London.
 He became a pioneer of the experimental use of adenoviral gene transfer to study intracellular signalling, and investigate the regulation of important cytokines and matrix metalloproteinases.
 In 2000, he was promoted to become senior lecturer and consultant rheumatologist at Cardiff University, doing a mixture of clinical work, teaching and research.
 Here, his research has concentrated on the role of synovial macrophages in osteoarthritis, and regulation of degradative enzymes in this disease.
 Bondeson has more than a hundred publications in refereed scientific journals, and continuing research grant support from Arthritis Research UK.